Ciamuthama/dictionary/README.md

 ## 📚 Acknowledgements

-- Special thanks to the [Dictionary API](https://api-ninjas.com/api/dictionary) (Replace with the actual API source if used) for providing the word data. 🙏🌟
+- Special thanks to the [Dictionary API](https://api-ninjas.com/api/dictionary)  for providing the word data. 🙏🌟

 - Many thanks to all the contributors who made this CLI dictionary app possible! 🌟👏